Rational curves in a quadric threefold via an $\text{SL}(2,\mathbb{C})$-representation

 \subsection{Motivation and results}

-By definition, a \emph{prime Fano threefold} $X$ is a smooth projective variety of dimension $3$ with $\text{Pic}_{\ZZ}(X)=\langle K_X\rangle$ and the anti-canonical divisor $-K_X$ is an ample divisor.
-Such threefolds $X$ are classified to be one of the following:
+By definition, a \emph{Fano threefold} $X$ is a smooth projective variety whose anti-canonical divisor $-K_X$ is ample.
+Such threefolds $X$ with Picard number one and second Betti number $b_{2}(X)=1$ are classified to be one of the following:

 It is well known that the first three $\PP^3$, $Q_3$ and $V_5$ are rigid but the last one $V_{22}$ forms a $6$-dimensional family; see the excellent paper \cite[Section 5.3]{Don08}.
-All of theses varieties have the same cohomology groups as $\PP^3$ does.
-Furthermore, the $\SL(2, \CC)$-orbit descriptions of these prime Fano threefolds are well studied in the papers \cite{MU83, AF93}.
+All of these varieties have the same cohomology groups as $\PP^3$ does.
+Furthermore, the $\SL(2, \CC)$-orbit descriptions of these Fano threefolds are well studied in the papers \cite{MU83, AF93}.